-Early architects did not have the means to construct a dome that would have the same grand appearance from both inside and outside the building until 1418 when an Italian architect named Filippo Brunelleschi conceived the idea of employing mathematical perspective to establish new rules of proportion and symmetry.
+Early architects did not have the means to construct a dome that would have the same grand appearance from both the inside and outside of a building until 1418, when an Italian architect named Filippo Brunelleschi conceived the idea of employing mathematical perspective to establish new rules of proportion and symmetry.

 Brunelleschi's theory of perspective was developed from the fact that the apparent size of an object decreases with the increasing distance from the eye.
 This knowledge was used by Brunelleschi in the successful construction of the Cathedral of Santa Maria del Fiore in Florence, Italy.

 His innovative plans included an inner hemispherical dome-within-a-dome.
 A second brick dome was to be placed on top and nine sandstone rings would then hold the structure together like a barrel.
 This was the first time that a dome created the same strong visual effect on the exterior as it did on the interior.